aroberge/friendly-traceback-docs/docs/source/themes.rst

 will likely be ignored since the end result appear to be completely dependent on the environment.

-We might consider supporting custom themes, but this will likely be a lower priority item.
+I might consider supporting custom themes, but this will likely be a lower priority item.